 Note: Requirements for Canadians and Mexicans are different, as explained below.

-Canadian citizens usually do not need a visa as a NAFTA Professional, although a visa can be issued to qualified Canadian TN visa applicants upon request.
+To perform this type of work in the United States, a visa is not required for a Canadian citizen entering as a NAFTA Professional, although a visa can be issued to qualified Canadian TN visa applicant upon request.

 A Canadian citizen without a TN visa can apply for TN nonimmigrant status at a U.S. port-of-entry.
 Learn about these requirements on the U.S. Customs and Border Protection (CBP) and U.S. Citizenship and Immigration Services (USCIS) websites.
-More information about TN nonimmigrant status is also available on the U.S. Embassy Ottawa website.
+More information about receiving TN status without applying for a visa is also available on the U.S. Embassy Ottawa website.

 When is a NAFTA Professional (TN) visa required for a Canadian citizen?
-A Canadian without TN nonimmigrant status, who resides in a third country with a non-Canadian spouse and/or child(ren), and who plans to enter the United States as a NAFTA professional at the same time as the family member(s), will need a TN visa in order for the family members to be eligible to apply for derivative TD nonimmigrant visa(s).
+A Canadian who resides in a third country with a non-Canadian spouse and/or child(ren), and who plans to enter the United States as a NAFTA professional with family member(s), will need a TN visa in order for the family member(s) to be eligible to apply for derivative TD nonimmigrant visa(s).

 |If you are age:||Then an interview is:|

 You should schedule an appointment for your visa interview at the U.S. Embassy or Consulate in the country where you live.
 You may schedule your interview at another U.S. Embassy or Consulate, but be aware that it may be more difficult to qualify for a visa outside of the country where you live.

 Wait times for interview appointments vary by location, season, and visa category, so you should apply for your visa early.
 Review the interview wait time for the location where you will apply.